 Notion.so

-You can think about them as different building blocks that you can mix and match to design your own page or dashboard.
+You can think of them as different building blocks you can mix and match to design your page or dashboard.
 Below is an example of a few blocks put together to create a daily journal.

 Blocks In Notion